Good Reduction of K3 Surfaces: Introduction

 \subsection{Curves and Abelian varieties}

-By a famous result of Serre and Tate \cite{serre tate}, generalizing results of N\'eron, Ogg, and Shafarevich for elliptic curves, the Galois-action detects the reduction type of Abelian varieties:
+By a famous theorem of Serre and Tate \cite{serre tate}, which generalizes results of N\'eron, Ogg, and Shafarevich for elliptic curves to Abelian varieties, the $G_K$-representation $\rho_{1,\ell}$ detects the reduction type of Abelian varieties.

-\begin{Theoremx}[Serre--Tate] Let $X$ be an Abelian variety over $K$.
-Then, $X$ has good reduction if and only if the $G_K$-action on $\Het{1}(X_{\overline{K}},\QQ_\ell)$ is unramified. \end{Theoremx}
+\begin{Theorem}[Serre--Tate] An Abelian variety $X$ over $K$ has good reduction if and only if the $G_K$-representation on $\Het{1}(X_{\overline{K}},\QQ_\ell)$ is unramified. \end{Theorem}

-On the other hand, it is not too difficult to give counter-examples to such a result for curves of genus $\geq2$.
-However, Oda \cite{Oda} showed that good reduction can be detected by the outer Galois-action on the \'etale fundamental group.
-We refer the interested reader to Section \ref{subsec: counter-examples} for references, examples, and details.
+On the other hand, it is not too difficult to give counterexamples to such a result for curves of genus $\geq2$.
+Nevertheless, Oda \cite{Oda} showed that good reduction can be detected by the outer $G_K$-representation on the \'etale fundamental group.
+We refer the interested reader to Section \ref{subsec: counterexamples} for references, examples, and details.